jeffkreeftmeijer/ox-html-markdown-style-footnotes/README.md

 ### Tests

 Regression tests are written with [ERT](https://www.gnu.org/software/emacs/manual/html_mono/ert.html) and included in `test.el`.
-To run the tests in batch mode:
+To run the tests in batch mode, use `scripts/test`, or run the emacs batch command directly:

 ```shell
 emacs -batch -l ert -l test.el -f ert-run-tests-batch-and-exit